rgambord/c99-doc/doc/sections/6/10/index.rst

 .. rubric:: Footnotes

-.. [#9899_note143] Thus, preprocessing directives are commonly called ''lines''.
-These ''lines'' have no other syntactic significance, as all white space is equivalent except in certain situations during preprocessing (see the # character string literal creation operator in :ref:`6.10.3.2 <9899_6.10.3.2>`, for example).
+.. [#9899_note143] Thus, preprocessing directives are commonly called "lines".
+These "lines" have no other syntactic significance, as all white space is equivalent except in certain situations during preprocessing (see the # character string literal creation operator in :ref:`6.10.3.2 <9899_6.10.3.2>`, for example).